Ordina-Group/cursus-docker/markdown/mesosmarathon.md

 - **mesosmaster:** <br>The master a node in the cluster and orchestrates the running of tasks on slaves

 - **mesosslave:** <br>A Mesos slave is a Mesos instance which offers resources to the cluster.
-They are the ‘worker’ instances - tasks are allocated to the slaves by the Mesos master.
+They are the ï¿½workerï¿½ instances - tasks are allocated to the slaves by the Mesos master.

 - **marathon:** <br> Organizes and manages services deployed (what is deployed where, what ports, what configuration, etc)